 - HELP: This has tutorials and resources that can help you when you are getting started/working with Google Apps Scripts.
 One of the most useful options here is the link to the Documentation page where you can find a lot of guides and references to learn Google Apps Scripts

 In this article, I have covered the basics of Google Apps Script and the overall anatomy of the interface.
+We hope this Google Script tutorial was useful for you.

 You May Also Like the following tutorials: